cryptocopycats/mooncats/doppelganger/README.md

 ##  Future Directions - Comments Welcome

-Realy not too bad for a first rough quick & dirty doppelganger experiment.
+Really not too bad for a first rough quick & dirty doppelganger experiment.

 Ideas for future improvements: